Maria Sharapova Return To Tennis Mired In Controversy

 You might be asking yourself why other tennis players care how Maria Sharapova gets to play.
 The answer to this lies in the playing field at Stuttgart and the rest of the tournaments this year.
 With Serena Williams out of the picture with her recently announced pregnancy, keeping Sharapova off the field increases the chance for other players to win.

-Wozniacki and Radwanska have never won a slam tournament, and keeping Sharapova from the French Open would eliminate huge competition for them.
+Wozniacki and Radwanska have never won a Grand Slam tournament, and keeping Sharapova from the French Open would eliminate huge competition for them.
 This is a point that Maria’s agent Max Eisenbud brought up when he responded to Radwanska’s criticism.
 He pointed out that Vika (Victoria Azarenka) is out of the sport as she trains to return after giving birth to her son last year.
 Also missing is Petra Kvitova, who was robbed and severely injured in a knife attack in the Czech Republic in December of 2016.
-And of course Serena Williams is pregnant, meaning she won’t be playing for at least two years.
+And of course, Serena Williams is pregnant, meaning she won’t be playing for at least two years.

 In a private statement to New YorkTimes writer Ben Rothenberg, Eisenbud released the following statement.